7robertodantas/addressbook/README.md

 ### Testing

-To run the tests it is pretty straightforward, you can run it without doing any configuration.
-It's already configured and it will start by default an embedded [in memory mongodb server][mongodb-memory-server-url] and an [embedded firebase server][firebase-server-url] as well.
+To run the tests it is pretty straightforward, It's already configured and it will start by default an embedded [in memory mongodb server][mongodb-memory-server-url] and an [embedded firebase server][firebase-server-url] as well.
 You should be able to run the tests by executing the following command (Just make sure you have [npm][npm-url] globally installed and that you've installed the dependencies.
 Note: some libraries may need to have python installed):

 ```
 npm install